mramendi/skeleton/skeleton-manifesto-v1.md

 ----------------------------------------------------
 ## API Contract (v1)
 ----------------------------------------------------

+**THE DESCTIPTION IS OUTDATED** updated API documentation pending.
+(The calls are valid but the event types etc are not)

 The software version is independent of the API version.
 The API contract is prefixed with `/api/v1` to signal a commitment to stability.
 UI-specific HTML endpoints are not versioned.

 | Method | Path | Description |